moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

 In this lab, you'll enabled CI/CD for a GitLab project.
 After creating your first `.gitlab-ci.yml` file, you will explore the CI/CD pipeline to better understand jobs and stages.
 Finally, you will learn how to install, run, and register a runner with a GitLab instance.

-> Note: Parts **D** through **F** in this exercise require admin rights to your local machine.
+>  Parts **D** through **F** in this exercise require admin rights to your local machine.
 If you are unable to install GitLab Runner locally, you may skip parts D through F and use the training environment's shared runners instead.

 ## Task A. Access your Lab Environment